RefatIbnAnwar/Currency-converter/README.md

 ## Currency Exchange app

 ## This is an iOS application built with Swift(UIkit), following **MVVM (Model-View-ViewModel)** design pattern and **Clean Architecture** principles.
-This app help has list of currency and user can convert currency based on a base currency
+This app has list of currencies and user can convert currencies based on a base currency

 ## Features

-- Fetch and display a list of currency and rates based of a base currency.
+- Fetch and display a list of currency and rates based on a base currency.
 - Built using **MVVM** and **Clean Architecture** to ensure scalability and maintainability.
-- Build with Rxswift and CoreData
+- Built with RxSwift and CoreData
-- Can use this project as Template for future projects
+- Can use this project as a Template for future projects

 ---